Apple Cider Vinegar For Head Cold

 Can Apple Cider Vinegar Help with a Head Cold?

 A head cold, primarily caused by viral infections, affects the upper respiratory tract, leading to inflammation and a variety of uncomfortable symptoms.
-While there's no cure for the common cold, various remedies aim to alleviate these symptoms and support the body's natural healing processes.
+Also, while there's no cure for the common cold, various remedies aim to alleviate these symptoms and support the body's natural healing processes.
 Apple cider vinegar, often touted as a versatile health booster, has emerged as a popular home remedy for numerous ailments, including head colds.
 But how effective is it, really?

 Comprehensive Overview of Apple Cider Vinegar